lynnagidza/alx-backend-javascript/README.md

 # alx-backend-javascript

 This repository contains projects for learning JavaScript and TypeScript.
-The projects cover various topics and concepts, including: ES6 syntax and features, JavaScript promises, ES6 classes, ES6 data manipulation, and TypeScript.
+The projects cover various topics and concepts, including: ES6 syntax and features, JavaScript promises, ES6 classes, ES6 data manipulation, and TypeScript among others.

 ## Directories

-### 0x00-ES6_basic
+### ES6_basic

-- Description: This directory focuses on introducing and practicing basic ES6 syntax and features.
+This project focuses on introducing and practicing basic ES6 syntax and features.

-### 0x01-ES6_promise
+### ES6_promise

-- Description: This directory is a curriculum designed to help students learn JavaScript promises, specifically focusing on ES6 Promises.
+This project is a curriculum designed to help students learn JavaScript promises, specifically focusing on ES6 Promises.
 It includes a series of tasks and exercises that cover various aspects of promises and asynchronous programming in JavaScript.

-### 0x02-ES6_classes
+### ES6_classes

-- Description: This directory focuses on implementing various ES6 classes with different tasks.
+This project focuses on implementing various ES6 classes with different tasks.
 Each task is implemented in a separate JavaScript file.

-### 0x03-ES6_data_manipulation
+### ES6_data_manipulation

-- Description: This directory focuses on practicing ES6 data manipulation concepts.
+This project focuses on practicing ES6 data manipulation concepts.
 Each task is implemented in a separate JavaScript file.

-### 0x04-TypeScript
+### TypeScript

-- Description: This directory focuses on working with TypeScript and covers various topics and concepts.
+This project focuses on working with TypeScript and covers various topics and concepts.
 Each task is implemented in a separate TypeScript file.

-### 0x05-Node_JS_basic
+### Node_JS_basic

-- Description: This directory focuses on learning the basics of Node.js.
+This project focuses on learning the basics of Node.js.
 Each task is implemented in a separate JavaScript file.

+### Unittests in JS
+This project focuses on learning how to write unit tests in JavaScript using the `Mocha` and `Chai` libraries.
+Each task is implemented in a separate JavaScript file.

 ## Usage

-To use any project in this repository, follow the instructions provided in each respective directory.
+To use any project in this repository, follow the instructions provided in each respective project.

 ## License